The Walking Dead: Dead City

-The Walking Dead: Dead City is an upcoming American post-apocalyptic horror drama television series created by Eli Jorné, based on The Walking Dead characters Maggie and Negan.
-It is fourth spin-off and overall fifth series in The Walking Dead franchise, sharing continuity with the other television series, and the first sequel to The Walking Dead TV series.
-Jorné serves as showrunner.
+The Walking Dead: Dead City is an American post-apocalyptic horror drama television series created by Eli Jorné for AMC, based on The Walking Dead characters Maggie and Negan.
+It is the first sequel to The Walking Dead television series, and the fifth series in The Walking Dead franchise, sharing continuity with the other television series.
+Jorné served as showrunner for the first two seasons before departing the show and being replaced by Seth Hoffman.

-Lauren Cohan and Jeffrey Dean Morgan reprise their roles as Maggie and Negan from the original television series, along with Gaius Charles, Jonathan Higginbotham, Mahina Napoleon, Trey Santiago-Hudson, and Charlie Solis also starring.
-Development of the series began in March 2022.
-The title of the series was revealed at the same time before being renamed later that August.
-Additional castings were revealed in October and November 2022.
-Filming began in New York City by July and concluded October 2022.
+Lauren Cohan and Jeffrey Dean Morgan reprise their roles as Maggie and Negan from the original television series, with Gaius Charles, Željko Ivanek, Mahina Napoleon, Lisa Emery, Logan Kim, Dascha Polanco, and Keir Gilchrist also starring.
+Development of the series began in March 2022, with its title revealed that month and renamed in August.
+Additional castings were announced in October and November 2022.
+Principal photography began in July 2022 in New Jersey and concluded in October 2022.

-The Walking Dead: Dead City is scheduled to premiere in June 2023 and will consist of six episodes.
+The first season premiered on June 18, 2023, and consists of six episodes.
+In July 2023, the series was renewed for a second season, which premiered on May 4, 2025.
+In July 2025, the series was renewed for a third season.

 Premise

 The series follows Maggie and Negan traveling into a post-apocalyptic Manhattan cut off from the mainland in search of Maggie's kidnapped son, Hershel.
-The crumbling city is filled with the dead and denizens who have made New York City their own world full of anarchy, danger, beauty, and terror.
+The crumbling city is filled with the dead and denizens who have made New York City their own world full of chaos, danger, beauty, and terror.